truenas/middleware/docs/userguide/index.rst

 +------------------------------+---------------+-------------------------------------------------------------------------------------------------------------+

-**NOTE:** hostname lookups add some time to accessing the CIFS share.
-If you only use IP addresses, uncheck the “Hostnames lookups” box in Services →
+.. note:: hostname lookups add some time to accessing the CIFS share.
+If you only use IP addresses, uncheck the "Hostnames lookups" box in Services →
    CIFS.

 If you wish some files on a shared volume to be hidden and inaccessible to users, put a *veto files=* line in the Auxiliary Parameters field.
 The syntax for this line and some examples can be found